Characters of the Marvel Cinematic Universe: A–L: E.D.I.T.H.

 E.D.I.T.H. (initially voiced by Dawn Michelle King and later portrayed by Emily Hampshire), which stands for Even Dead, I'm the Hero, is an advanced augmented reality artificial intelligence with numerous security, defense and tactical abilities created by Tony Stark and built into his pair of sunglasses.
+After his death, E.D.I.T.H. was given to Peter Parker, who gained access to Stark Industries' global satellite network, as well as an arsenal of missiles and drones.
+However, Parker briefly relinquished control of E.D.I.T.H. to Quentin Beck, who used the A.I. to launch an attack on London, eliminating anyone who stood in his way.
+Following Beck's death, Parker recovered the glasses, along with E.D.I.T.H., but because Parker's identity as Spider-Man had been exposed and he was suspected of Beck's murder, the glasses were photographed as evidence.

-As of 2025, the character has appeared in one project: the film Spider-Man: Far From Home.
+As of 2026, the character has appeared in one project: the film Spider-Man: Far From Home.
 She will return in the upcoming Disney+ series VisionQuest.

 Ego

 Ego (portrayed by Kurt Russell) is a Celestial and the father of Peter Quill and Mantis.
 Ego rescues the Guardians of the Galaxy from the Sovereign's drones, taking the group to his planet (an extension of him) and teaching Peter to harness the celestial energy that he inherited from him.
-Ego reveals that he planted seedlings on many worlds, which required the power of two celestials to terraform the worlds in Ego's image.
+Ego reveals that he planted seedlings on many worlds, which required the power of two celestials to xenoform the worlds in Ego's image.
 To that end, he impregnated several women and killed all the children when they failed to inherit the celestial energy.
 Ego reveals that he planted the tumor that killed Peter's mother, and Peter violently attacks him.
 Ego parasitically draws on his energy to begin the process, but the Guardians blow up his brain at the planet's center, killing him and robbing Star-Lord of his celestial qualities.

-As of 2025, the character has appeared in one project: the film Guardians of the Galaxy Vol. 2.
+As of 2026, the character has appeared in one project: the film Guardians of the Galaxy Vol. 2.
 Alternate universe variants of Ego appeared in one project: the Disney+ animated series What If...?.